SAP-samples/teched2023-IN160/exercises/ex2/README.md

-# Step-by-step installation of Edge Integration Cell
+# Activate and deploy Edge Integration Cell

 In this exercise, we will follow along with a recorded step-by-step video that takes us through the Edge Integration Cell installation.